Mike van Duinen

-Mike van Duinen (/nl/; (Note: In isolation, van is pronounced /nl/.) born 6 November 1991) is a Dutch professional footballer who plays as a striker for Eerste Divisie club Excelsior.
+Mike van Duinen (/nl/; (Note: In isolation, van is pronounced /nl/.) born 6 November 1991) is a Dutch retired footballer who played as a striker.

 Career

-Van Duinen formerly played for ADO Den Haag and moved abroad to play for 2.
+Born in The Hague, van Duinen moved with his parents to Pijnacker as a child and played for local amateur club OLIVEO.
+He then started playing professionally for ADO Den Haag and moved abroad to play for 2.
 Bundesliga outfit Fortuna Düsseldorf in 2015.
-After an unsuccessful spell, they loaned him to Roda JC for the remainder of the 2015-16 season.
+After an unsuccessful spell, they loaned him to Roda JC for the remainder of the 2015–16 season.
 He joined Excelsior in the summer of 2016.
 After two seasons, he signed a three-year deal with Zwolle.

 On 10 July 2021, Greek Super League club OFI announced the signing of Mike van Duinen, on a three-year contract.

 On 19 August 2022, van Duinen returned to Excelsior and signed a three-year deal.
+He announced his retirement after the 2025–26 season.